 "SEC573 is vital for anyone who considers themselves to be a pen tester." - Jeff Turner, Lexis Nexis Risk Solutions

-Today basic scripting skills are essential to professionals in all aspects of information security.
+Good scripting skills are essential to professionals in all aspects of information security.
 Understanding how to develop your own applications means you can automate tasks and do more, with fewer resources, in less time.
 As penetration testers, knowing how to use canned information security tools is a basic skill that you must have.
-Knowing how to build your own tools when the tools someone else wrote fail is what seperates the great penetration testers from the good.
-This course is designed for security professionals who have some basic scripting skills and want to learn how to apply them to the field of penetration testing.
-The course will cover the essential skills that are needed to develop applications that interact with networks, websites, databases, and file systems so you can take your career to the next level.
-We will cover these essential skills as we build practical applications that you can immediately put into use in your penetration tests. -Mark Baggett
+But knowing how to build your own tools when the tools someone else wrote fail is what separates the great penetration testers from the good ones.
+This course is designed for security professionals who want to learn how to apply basic coding skills to do their job more efficiently.
+The course will help take your career to the next level by teaching you the essential skills needed to develop applications that interact with networks, websites, databases, and file systems.
+We will cover these essential skills as we build practical applications that you can immediately put into use in your penetration tests.